 The Star Warriors have been diverted to the planet Iskalon in the wake of their adventure on Lahsbane, in which they learned Yom Argo’s Rebel partner Tay Vanis was last seen on the planet.

 Stunned at being surrounded by so much water, Luke reminds us that what he farmed for on Tatooine was water.

 It’s revealed that both Yom Argo & Tay Vanis we’re with the Rebels on Yavin Four when Luke blew up the Death Star.

 Somehow Luke & Leia can talk underwater despite wearing apparatus very similar to conventional scuba gear (with a rebreather in their mouths).

-Luke declares he’s never seen waterworks before, despite the amount of time he spent fighting alongside sea monsters on the planet Drexel in issues #11-15.
+Luke declares he’s never seen a water world before, despite the amount of time he spent fighting alongside sea monsters on the planet Drexel in issues #11-15.

 He also finds it strange to be underwater despite, again, despite the setting of his very first post-New Hope mission for the Alliance.